mkrnc/mkrnc.github.io/index.md

 - extremal graph theory; graph limits and flag algebra on graphs

-# Publications and Conferences
+# Publications

+48 non-self-citations according to WoS, 56 non-self-citations according to Scopus, and 140 citations according to Google Scholar.

-Please refer to [Cobiss](https://goo.gl/FBSSLJ) or [Google Scholar](https://bit.ly/Krnc-Scholar).
+For research papers and conferences please refer to [Cobiss](https://goo.gl/FBSSLJ) or [Google Scholar](https://bit.ly/Krnc-Scholar).

+**Reviewer for:**
+Mathematical Reviews,
+SIAM Journal on Discrete Mathematics,
+Journal of Graph Theory,
+Discrete Mathematics,
+Discrete Applied Mathematics,
+Asian-European Journal of Mathematics,
+Graphs and Combinatorics,
+Mathematical Methods of Operations Research,
+RAIRO - Theoretical Informatics and Applications, Discussiones Mathematicae Graph Theory.

+**Reviewer for conferences:** LAGOS 2019, SPAA 2019, MFCS 2019, FCT 2017.

 # Fundings, Awards

 Year | _
 -|-
+2020 - 2021 | PI on the Slovenian side of bilateral ARRS research project, with USA (Rutgers Univ.)
-2019 | Erasmus+ visit to The Brandenburg University of Technology  Cottbus–Senftenberg 2016 | Postdoc from Austrian Science Fund (P 27613) at Salzburg  University 2016 | Funds for attending São Paulo School of Advanced Science on  Algorithms, Combinatorics and Optimization 2016 | Part-time post-doctoral position at Faculty of Mathematics,  Natural Sciences and Information Technologies – University of Primorska
+2019 | Erasmus+ visit to The Brandenburg University of Technology  Cottbus–Senftenberg 2016 - 2019 | Postdoc from Austrian Science Fund (P 27613) at Salzburg  University
+2016 | Funds for attending São Paulo School of Advanced Science on  Algorithms, Combinatorics and Optimization 2016 | Part-time post-doctoral position at Faculty of Mathematics,  Natural Sciences and Information Technologies – University of Primorska
 2015 | Award for early PhD defense
 2013 | Ad-futura call for funding research collaboration of PhD students 2013 | DIMAP visitor at Warwick University
-2011 | Young researcher PhD position
+2011 - 2015 | Young researcher PhD position

 # Research visits